kartik-v/yii2-widgets/README.md

 to the ```require``` section of your `composer.json` file.

+## Latest Release
+>NOTE: The latest version of the module is v3.2.0 released on 25-Oct-2014.
+Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widgets/blob/master/CHANGE.md) for details.

 ## Additional Widgets

 This extension has now matured to contain the most needed basic widgets for Yii 2 input and navigation controls.
 In order to support this extension better, any